 These substances have the potential to more rapidly active the immune system and through the production of mediators that stimulate the body to adequately deal with any kind of virus, bacteria or yeast (8).
 In the final phase of acute inflammation, the Omega-3 fatty acids produce anti-inflammatory mediators, making sure the body returns to its natural state (9).

 Other ingredients such as lipopolysaccharides, peptides, minerals and vitamins also improve the global functioning of the immune system (10).

 Some of these substances have multiple functions, like astaxanthine supporting the immune reaction as well as detecting and scavenging harmful oxygen molecules, giving the potential to detoxify the body (11) (12).

 In one of our latest blogs we have discussed the immune system in more detail.
-Learn why Marine Phytoplankton plays an essential role supporting the immune system.read blog
+Learn why several nutrients found in Marine Phytoplankton contribute to the immune system.read blog

 Please click below to see which scientific articles were used to gather information concerning the subject.

 (1).
 Desbois A, Thien Le P “Antibacterial Effect ofEicosapentaenoic Acid against Bacillus cereus and Staphylococcus aureus:Killing Kinetics, Selection for Resistance, and Potential Cellular Target” MarineDrugs (2017): Nov 1;15(11):334. https://pubmed.ncbi.nlm.nih.gov/29104213/

 (2).
 D’Orazio et al. “Marinebioactives: pharmacological properties and potential applications againstinflammatory diseases” Marine Drugs (2012): Apr;10(4):812-33. https://pubmed.ncbi.nlm.nih.gov/22690145/